kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 91: February 21, 2020

+**Today's Progress**: I worked on the angular application.
+Worked on and fixed a bug on the product form.

+**Thoughts**: I'm very excited with my internship, I like the work and the people.
+Hopefully I can learn as much as I'm expecting.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/9b1c5db0385b850fc05b79f02e25d3c6601ce667)

+---

 ### Day 90: February 20, 2020

 **Today's Progress**: Worked on the first-project in Angular.
 I started designing some interfaces and classes for the project and I worked on the product-card component.